the-expanse/SideQuestWiki/having-an-issue-installing-Pavlov?.md

 that is usually an issue people overlook, Be sure uninstall the old version from SideQuests "My Apps" tab if you have had PavLov installed already prior to you downloading and unzipping the newest Pavlov folder for installation.

-### NOTE the file name may not be the same anymore but the process should be.
+### NOTE the file name may not be the same anymore but the process of right clicking and extraction should be.
-(As in right clicking to extract and such)
+Also note that the "Go driver" folders shown in the pictures below are Example folders, you do these steps using your installed Pavlov folder.

 ![](https://cdn.discordapp.com/attachments/608376262347587595/608756299177656320/extract_drivers.png)